isaackogan/TikTokLive/README.md

 > **UPDATE:**<br>Due to a change on the part of TikTok, versions prior to **v4.3.3** are no longer functional.
 If you are using an unsupported version, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.

+## Increased Access (API Keys)

+Need increased access to TikTok's servers?
+API keys can be acquired by contacting me on Discord.
+50% of proceeds go to https://www.thetrevorproject.org/.

 ## Table of Contents

 **Primary Information**